JuliaActors/Actors.jl/docs/src/internals.md

 ## Supervision

-A supervisor actor has a functor as behavior:
+A supervisor actor has a function object as behavior:

 ```@docs
 Supervisor